-Today is the final installment of 31 In’s and Out’s of Machine Embroidery.
+Welcome back to All About Machine Embroidery.
+Today is the final installment of All About Machine Embroidery.

 I hope I have explained machine embroidery well enough for you to make an informed decision.

 If you have decided that machine embroidery is more than you need, then I want to thank you for joining me on this journey.

 If, on the other hand, you think you’d like to get an embroidery machine, then I have a few suggestions to help you get the best deal.

 1. If you want a new machine, purchase it from a dealer.
 I suggest you find a dealer that has been in business a while.
 Check local reviews.
 Most large cities will have a quality dealer.

 I would avoid dealers that sell sewing machines and vacuums.
 You want to purchase from a place dedicated to sewing.

 A great dealer will stand behind his machines, hold new owner classes, and be able to answer all of your questions.

 Best of all, dealers have regular sales, some with up to 40% off.
 Find a dealer you trust and get on their mailing list.
 If you have done your homework, you will be able to get the best machine for you at a price you can afford.

 2. If you have a small budget, check with a dealer about used machines.
 Most manufacturers release new models in the Fall.
 That means that people will be trading in their older machines to get the latest and greatest.